gBloxy/Bionic-Reader/README.md

 ## Usage

 Execute the `bionic-reader.py` file to launch the software.
-To make text bionic readable, click on the write button and input you text with the console or click on the open file button to import a basic .txt file.
+To make text bionic readable, click on the write button and input you text in the text dialog or click on the open file button to import a basic .txt file.
 Click on the remove button to reset the text.

 ## Requirements